oscarlazoarjona/fast/README.rst

 This software requieres gfortran, numpy, matplotlib, lapack, sympy and scipy to run.
 All of this can be installed with the following commands in Ubuntu:

-1.- Install the Python dependencies by installing Anaconda, that is Continuum's Python distribution from https://www.continuum.io/downloads
+**1.-** Install the Python dependencies by installing Anaconda, that is Continuum's Python distribution from https://www.continuum.io/downloads

+**2.-** Install the non-Python dependencies.
-2.- In Ubuntu, the fortran dependencies (and git) can be installed with:
+In Ubuntu, the fortran dependencies (and git) can be installed with:
 ::

     $ sudo apt-get install gfortran liblapack-dev git